St. Xavier High School (Louisville): Athletics

 As of 2018, the cross country team has won 6 of the last 7 State Championships, and was nationally ranked in the top 15 in 2012–13.
 In 2012, the team which consisted of 6 future NCAA DI athletes, qualified for and competed in Nike Cross Nationals, the only consensus national championship competition in all of American High School athletics.
 The Tigers placed 14th.
 In 2016, the cross country team was ranked 13th at the nationals.
 In addition, it won several titles along with Floyd Central at a Tiger Run meeting.
 The soccer team has won eight state championships since 2000, earning top 10 rankings in national polls while doing so.

 The Tigers' football home of Brother Thomas More Page Stadium also hosts the Bellarmine Knights sprint football team, representing nearby Bellarmine University.
 The university began play in sprint football, a form of American football played under standard college rules but with player weights restricted to 178 lb, in the 2022 season.

 Project X

 Saint Xavier has done renovations with Project X. Project X first did renovations with a $3 million classroom.
-Project X also resulted in a new tennis facility, complete with concessions and seating for 300 spectators, a new baseball stadium and a new 6,100 seat football stadium, complete with two private suites, an 8-lane rubberized track, new space for offices and locker rooms.
+Project X also resulted in a new tennis facility, complete with concessions and seating for 300 spectators, a new baseball stadium and a new 6,100 seat football stadium, complete with two private suites, an 8-lane rubberized track, and new spaces for offices and locker rooms.
 The Tigers opened the new baseball complex on March 26, 2007, with a 10–0 win over Meade County, opened the football stadium on August 24, 2007, with an 18–14 victory over Ballard and opened the 2,000 seat basketball arena with a 73–53 win over South Oldham on January 20, 2009.

 With the conclusion of Project X, St. Xavier now boasts some of the best high school athletic facilities in the nation including an indoor golf facility on campus.